The 19th century in Koh Tao

 One of the prisoners wrote on King Rama V statue:

 “The only joy each day is watching the sun set to the sea.
 It is a spectacular scene.
 The waves are light purple with an indigo sky.”

 In 1944, the prisoners were released and everyone returned back to the mainland leaving Koh Tao deserted once more.

-The First Pioneers
+1947 The First Pioneers in Koh Tao

-The First Travellers
+1977 The First Travellers in Koh Tao

 Established in Thian Og Bay.
 Called Niyom Bungalows, the rooms were just 30 Baht per night.
 Since then, Koh Tao has changed from one of fisherman and gardeners, to a place of tourism which now offers the infrastructure, facilities and choices of activity to serve about 350,000 travellers each year.